|

 contains the last working water mill in Norfolk.

-the hall in 1955 Betjeman was inspired to write his poem
+the county and Letheringsett Hall in 1955, the poet John Betjeman was inspired to write his poem

-Here is the last verse of the poem which mentions The
+Here is the last verse of the poem which also mentions

 |